Companies are increasingly using NLP-equipped tools to gain insights from data and to automate routine tasks.

-Natural Language Processing (NLP) is a branch of Artificial Intelligence (AI) that studies how machines understand human language.
-Its goal is to build systems that can make sense of text and perform tasks like translation, grammar checking, or topic classification.
+Natural Language Processing (NLP) is a branch of Artificial Intelligence (AI) that enables machines to understand the human language.
+Its goal is to build systems that can make sense of text and automatically perform tasks like translation, spell check, or topic classification.

 But what exactly is Natural Language Processing?
 How does it differ from other related terms, like AI and machine learning?

 Probably, the most popular examples of NLP in action are virtual assistants, like Google Assist, Siri, and Alexa.
-NLP understands and translates the human language, like “Hey Siri, where is the nearest gas station?” into numbers, making it easy for machines to understand.
+NLP understands written and spoken text like “Hey Siri, where is the nearest gas station?” and transforms it into numbers, making it easy for machines to understand.

 There are many other everyday apps you use, where you’ve probably encountered NLP without even noticing.
 Text recommendations when writing an email, offering to translate a Facebook post written in a different language, or filtering unwanted promotional emails into your spam folder.

 In a nutshell, the goal of Natural Language Processing is to make human language ‒ which is complex, ambiguous, and extremely diverse ‒ easy for machines to understand.

 Natural Language Processing (NLP), Artificial Intelligence (AI), and machine learning (ML) are sometimes used interchangeably, so you may get your wires crossed when trying to differentiate between the three.

 The first thing to know is that NLP and machine learning are both subsets of Artificial Intelligence.

 AI is an umbrella term for machines that can simulate human intelligence.
 AI encompasses systems that mimic cognitive capabilities, like learning from examples and solving problems.
 This covers a wide range of applications, from self-driving cars to predictive systems.